STICKER1998/Digital_Tools_for_Finance/README.md

 Digital Tools for Finance
 ==============================

-A repo for Digital Tools for Finance
+A repo for Digital Tools for Finance before midterm!

 Project Organization
 ------------